 - Reactions of NPCs to good roleplaying, and the effect that has on the outcome of the encounter.

 - Alternate or creative skills used to bypass or overcome traps, haunts, and skill checks.
-(Although the DCs and results of the check are part of the mechanics and should not be changed.)
+(Note that DCs and results of the check are part of the mechanics and cannot be changed.)

 - Aspects of the scenario’s description and story as appropriate for the players at the table as described in the section Running the Game (Core Rulebook page 392).

 - Changes required to comply with the Acceptable Content provision of Community Standards.

 - Creative solutions presented by players in overcoming obstacles.